hannotify/javas-concurrency-journey-continues/sections/4-structured-concurrency.md

 note:

+Ah, we've come to the section I like to call "Sanity Checks".
+Containing a few questions that I can imagine you have after hearing about all this.

+(slide)

 In a way, yes.

 * StructuredTaskScope uses Virtual Threads by default, but you can pass a Platform Thread Factory to an overloaded StructuredTaskScope constructor.